mbasnak/EAminiCourse/content/home/featured.md

 - Poor economics – Abhijit Banerjee and Esther Duflo
 - Failing in the field: what we can learn when field research goes wrong – Dean Karlan and Jacob Appel

+*Others*

 - The Black Swan: the impact of the highly improbable – Nassim Nicholas Taleb
 - Strangers drowning – Larissa MacFarquhar

 **EA oriented organizations**